_____________________

 Urban Parks in Santiago

-Parque Metropolitano, also known as Cerro San Cristobal (San Cristobal Hill), the fourth largest urban park in the World an one of the must-sees in Santiago, halfway up the hill you can visit the National Zoo, and at the top, the Sanctuary and statue of the Inmaculada Concepcion.
-In the summer season you can also visit the Tupahue and Antilen Swimming Pools and year round take and enjoy the Cable Car, recently modernized and re-inaugurated.
-The park is also made up of Chacarillas, Los Gemelos hills and other areas that constitute a small mountain range within the city.
-In the heart of Santiago is located Cerro Santa Lucia (Santa Lucia Hill), much smaller than the San Cristobal but not less beautiful, also with a wonderful view from the top and a great historical value because, sheltered by this hill, the city was founded in 1541.
+Parque Metropolitano, also known as Cerro San Cristobal (San Cristobal Hill), the fourth largest urban park in the world and one of the must-sees in Santiago.
+Halfway up the hill, you can visit the National Zoo, and at the top, the Sanctuary and statue of the Immaculate Conception.
+During the summer season, you can also visit the Tupahue and Antilen Swimming Pools and year-round enjoy the recently modernized and re-inaugurated Cable Car.
+The park also includes the Chacarillas and Los Gemelos hills and other areas that constitute a small mountain range within the city.
+In the heart of Santiago is Cerro Santa Lucia (Santa Lucia Hill), much smaller than San Cristobal but not less beautiful, with a wonderful view from the top and great historical value because the city was founded in 1541, sheltered by this hill.

-Another old urban park of the city is Parque Forestal, on the South bank of Rio Mapocho.
+Another old urban park in the city is Parque Forestal, on the south bank of the Río Mapocho.
 Important cultural and recreational activities are carried out here.
-Throughout the Parque Forestal, from its western limit with the Parque Balmaceda to Parque de los Reyes on the eastern end, you can find important places that make it even more attractive, like the Museo Nacional de Bellas Artes, the Museo de Arte Contemporaneo, important sculptures and monuments such as the Fuente Alemana (German Fountain).
+Throughout Parque Forestal, from its western limit with Parque Balmaceda to Parque de los Reyes on the eastern end, you can find important places that make it even more attractive, like the Museo Nacional de Bellas Artes, the Museo de Arte Contemporáneo, and important sculptures and monuments such as the Fuente Alemana (German Fountain).

-Another of the top parks in Santiago is Parque Bicentenario de Vitacura, a public green area of 27 hectares along the Eastern bank of the Mapocho River.
+Also a top park in Santiago is Parque Bicentenario de Vitacura, a public green area of 27 hectares along the eastern bank of the Mapocho River.
 It has approximately 4,000 trees, of which more than 1,300 are native species.
-Among its main attractions are the North and South Artificial Lagoons, where you can see Black-necked Swans, Flamingos, Taguas, Herons, Triles and Koi fishes swimming among Lotus flowers.
+Among its main attractions are the North and South Artificial Lagoons, where you can see Black-necked Swans, Flamingos, Taguas, Herons, Triles, and Koi fish swimming among Lotus flowers.
 Parque Bicentenario is visited by about 28,000 people a month.
 At the entrance of the park is the Restaurant Mestizo, designed by the renowned Chilean architect Smiljan Radic.
-Mestizo, considered by many as the best restaurant in Santiago is the ideal place for lunch, have a drink and enjoy the view taking advantage of its innovative architecture.
+Mestizo, considered by many as the best restaurant in Santiago, is the ideal place for lunch, to have a drink, and to enjoy the view while taking advantage of its innovative architecture.

-Towards the opposite side of the city you can visit the Parque Quinta Normal, the oldest and one of the most interesting urban parks in Chile, founded in 1841.
-The Quinta Normal also constitutes an important cultural center because inside there are 5 Museums: the Museo Nacional de Historia Natural, Museo Ferroviario (Railway Museum), Museo de Ciencia y Tecnología, Museo Infantil (Children's Museum) and the Museo de Arte Contemporaneo, also in the surroundings there are other important Museums and Cultural Centers of the city of Santiago.
+On the opposite side of the city, you can visit Parque Quinta Normal, the oldest and one of the most interesting urban parks in Chile, founded in 1841.
+Quinta Normal also constitutes an important cultural center because it houses five museums: the Museo Nacional de Historia Natural, Museo Ferroviario (Railway Museum), Museo de Ciencia y Tecnología, Museo Infantil (Children's Museum), and the Museo de Arte Contemporáneo.
+Additionally, there are other important museums and cultural centers in the surroundings of the city of Santiago.
 In summary, Santiago is a city with plenty of green areas, and even more are projected in the near future.
 To avoid making a long list, only a few more are detailed below:

-Parque de la Familia, Commune of Quinta Normal, with water play areas and more than 2000 species of trees and plants.
+Parque de la Familia, in the Commune of Quinta Normal, with water play areas and more than 2,000 species of trees and plants.

 Parque Araucano, another of the large and major parks of Santiago, located in the Commune of Las Condes, with lots of attractions for all ages.